Step-by-Step Guide: How to Successfully Transition Your Cat to a Raw Diet

 In this article, we embark on a journey towards the transition from dry food to a natural diet (like BARF).
 Through careful guidance, we can empower cat owners to make the transition towards a diet that aligns with their cat's biological requirements.

-Join me as we explore the rationale behind the dietary transition, and a detailed roadmap to guide you through each stage of the process.
+Join me as we explore the cat food transition chart to guide you through each stage of the process.
 By the end, you'll be ready to initiate the introduction of a natural diet to your cat on your own!

 Dry cat food, with its high carbohydrate content and lack of moisture, can lead to a host of health issues in cats.